 In keeping with best practices in the field of international education, Global Programs and Penn State Student Health Insurance have collaborated to provide a comprehensive student health insurance plan that will provide consistent health insurance coverage and emergency assistance for Penn State students studying or traveling abroad.
 The insurance plan is underwritten by H T H Worldwide and must be processed for all international excursions for all students, regardless of duration or other insurance coverage.

 With this coverage, students will have access to reliable global medical and assistance services when they are overseas, which will minimize the risk of problems while traveling.
-This plan has been tailored specifically to the needs of students participating in Penn State education abroad programs (semester, short-term or internships).
+This plan has been tailored specifically to the needs of students participating in Penn State education abroad programs (semester, short-term or individuals).

 What Does HTH Insurance Cover?